 Different rebuttable presumptions apply in relation to whether a defendant should or should not be granted bail.
 Which presumption applies depends on the offence the defendant has been charged with and their bail history (if any).

-When a defendant is charged with a serious offence or has a long history of failing to appear at court, a rebuttable presumption applies that they should not be granted bail.
-Such a presumption may be rebutted by the defence if they can show that circumstances exist that make it appropriate to grant the person bail.
+When a defendant is charged with a serious offence or has a long history of failing to appear in court, a rebuttable presumption applies that they should not be granted bail.
+The defence may rebut such a presumption if they can show that circumstances make it appropriate to grant the person bail.

 There are certain offences where legislation provides that the accused bears the burden of disproving certain elements of the offence.
 This is known as a reverse onus.
 It means, effectively, that the rebuttable presumption of innocence does not apply.
-The introduction of such provisions has therefore been controversial as some see them as a denial of a fundamental right.
+Introducing such provisions has been controversial as some see them as a denial of a fundamental right.

-Many people believe that an accused should not be required to adduce evidence in order to rebut a presumption as this is contrary to the principles of natural justice.
+Many people believe that an accused should not be required to adduce evidence to rebut a presumption, as this is contrary to the principles of natural justice.
 It is a significant task to rebut a legal presumption and understand what is required by the court to do so, particularly when one is self-represented.

 However, others believe that serious offences such as terrorism warrant the curtailment of natural justice principles.

 Go To Court Lawyers is a network of experienced solicitors and barristers that provide legal services to clients across Australia.
 If you are facing an issue involving a rebuttable presumption, Go To Court can assist you with understanding the legal implications of this principle and how it may impact your case.